 JB: If you had to guide a college-bound high school senior on where to pursue undergraduate studies, what would you say?
 What are some of the top schools and programs that embody your educational philosophy?
 Where would you not send this high school senior?

-As a Christian now, I would like to recommend Christians institutions, but I’m dead-set against many of them and ambivalent about most of the rest.
+As a Christian, I would like to recommend Christians colleges, but for me to do so in good conscience, such schools need to be Christian in more than just name.
+Indeed, I’m dead-set against many so-called Christian colleges that use their public Christian identity to mask a secular agenda.
 Many Christian institutions have an inferiority complex in which they’re trying to ape the secular academy to gain its approval.
-Those that resist this mentality often adopt a fundamentalist mentality in which they think they’ve got everything nailed down.
+Those that resist this mentality often adopt a fundamentalist mindset in which they pretend they’ve got the answer to every important question nailed down.
 That may work in a Christian ghetto, but it has no traction in the wider culture.

-That said, I’m aware of a few institutions that seem quite promising: Grove City College, Biola University, Union University, Dordt College, Northwestern College (MN), Taylor University, Oral Roberts University, etc. These are just off the top of my head—I’ve spoken at several of these schools regarding ID.
-There are, I’m sure, many (but not too many) others.
+Given these provisos, I would say the following Christian institutions seem quite promising: Grove City College, Biola University, Union University, Dordt University, Northwestern College (MN), Taylor University, Oral Roberts University, Houston Baptist University, and The King’s College (in New York City).
+These are just off the top of my head—back in the day I spoke at several of these schools about intelligent design.
+There are, I’m sure, some (but not too many) others.

-But these days, my first impulse in answering such a question is to recommend that high schoolers go to an academically solid private or state school at which there is a healthy Christian community on/near campus that will keep them on the straight and narrow as they face the temptations of college life.
+Leaving aside Christian education, my first impulse in advising Christian parents on where to send their high schoolers is to recommend an academically solid private or state school at which there is a healthy Christian community on/near campus that will keep them on the straight and narrow as they face the temptations of college life.
 At least one good local church is vital for such a community, and some outspoken Christian faculty are a bonus.

 Where would I not send such high schoolers?
 To campuses with a flaming progressive agenda that delights in exposing students to the perversity and decadence of our culture.
 Schools that offer freshman seminars in body piercing or sex reassignment surgery or queer studies would, for me, be off the table.